dobemad/MPK249/README.md

 That's all you have to do to use the app hopefully.
 Latest version of Windows executable adds support to other MPK2 controllers / midi ports

+### Know Bugs

+When using the Preset Info button to change the name and the preset number, the number you type in are 0-29 intead of 1-30.

+So remember to add +1 to your desired preset if you are using this functionality

 ### Usage

 Plug your keyboard before launching the program.